George French (judge): Career

 French was called to the Bar at Lincoln's Inn in 1844.
 As a barrister, French "did not have a large business in court."
 But he was well known in the courts as a law reporter for The Times and the Law Journal in the court of the Vice Chancellor.
 For a number of years he sat as a deputy county court judge.

 In 1867 French was appointed Chief Justice of the courts of Sierra Leone.
 He also sat as a Judge of the Mixed Courts in Sierra Leone from 1871 to 1875.
 In his capacity as Chief Justice, he was also Acting Governor of Sierra Leone from December 1874 to 1875.
 In 1875, the Sierra Leone government faced serious financial difficulties and French was placed on a pension.

 In 1877, French was appointed Chief Judge of the British Supreme Court for China and Japan in Shanghai, replacing Sir Edmund Hornby.
 In 1878, his title was changed to Chief Justice.

+Family

+French was married to Emma French.
+They had 4 sons, George M, Robert W, Edward Henry and Alfred W. He also had one daughter, Mary Ada..
+Mary married to George A. Lindsay in Shanghai in 1882.